Advice levels

 More information:

-Most rallies and protests are held in Tahrir Square or near government buildings.
+In Baghdad, most rallies and protests are held in Tahrir Square, or in Karhkh, near the entrance to the International Zone or government buildings.

 If you're in an affected area, stay indoors and follow the advice of local authorities or your security provider.